LetMeR00t/TA-thehive-cortex/README.md

 **However**, predefined dashboards of the application requires the installation of this application : [Status Indicator - Custom Visualization](https://splunkbase.splunk.com/app/3119/)

 You should create a specific user and organization in your TheHive/Cortex instances to interact with Splunk.

+> ⚠️ If you were using an old application (such as v2.3.1) and wants to migrate to the last major version (v3.x.x), there is a change with the way how instances are stored into Splunk.
+It's not using anymore a KVStore but a CSV lookup to do so.
+Please, follow the below procedure

+Before the migration, you should backup your instances information using a:

+- `| inputlookup thehive_cortex_instances | outputlookup thehive_cortex_instances_bk.csv`

+in another application such as "search"), then migrate and finally restore the backup using a:

+- `| thehive_cortex_instances_bk.csv | outputlookup thehive_cortex_instances`

 ## Configuration